haskell/core-libraries-committee/README.md

 contributors.
 If CLC finds a Core Library in a neglected state, it can source and install new maintainers or resolve situation by other means.

-Libraries, which wish CLC to help them with sourcing maintainers, may apply for adoption by CLC.
+Libraries that wish CLC to help them with sourcing maintainers may apply for adoption by CLC.

 Core Libraries are different from GHC boot libraries: some boot libraries are not Core